 The Good News: It sounds like we finally have a delivery dare - Only to find out when the door was

 delivered it was missing the major components, like the hydraulic cylinders and pump.

 Hang onto your checkbook until you see the door...
 Seeing is believing!

 "What good is a doorframe that's missing cylinders and pump?"

-The credit card companies typically will refund all your money if you don't receive your door on time!
+The credit card companies will refund all of your money if you don't recieve your door on time!